 The Optimizely Service API is used for importing large files such as Commerce catalogs.
 The Service API provides a method for deleting uploaded files that are no longer needed.
 You can use this scheduled job to clean up obsoleted files in case the Delete chunk uploaded method is overlooked.

 The job, which is only available after installing the Service API, removes temporary uploaded files and directories that are older than a number of configured days.
-The value can be set under appSettings in the web.config file, using episerver:serviceapi:uploadRetentionPeriod.
+The value can be set in the appsettings.json commerce section, using episerver:serviceapi:uploadRetentionPeriod.
 If there is no configuration value, the default is 30 days.